Hari-Pala/Weather-App/README.md

 1. Enter the name of a city in the search bar.
 2. View the current weather details including temperature, humidity, and wind speed.

-Screenshots

-(Add screenshots of your app here if needed)

-License

-This project is for learning and personal use.